 Additionally, your license can be revoked if you are convicted of a non-driving offense, such as failing to answer a traffic summons, or a drug-related offense other than driving under the influence.

-Working to have points removed from your license as soon as possible can help you avoid a potential suspension, as well as the other problems that can arise if you are not allowed to drive, such as missing out on activities or even losing your job because you can’t make it to work.
+Depending on your state, you can work towards removing points from your record.
+This can help you avoid a potential suspension, as well as the other problems that can arise if you are not allowed to drive.

 Insurance companies take your driving record into account when determining your premiums.
-Almost all insurance providers check their current customers’ driving records on a regular basis, as well as the records of those who apply for a new policy, and use the information to adjust the rates they offer.
+Almost all insurance providers check their current customers’ driving records on a regular basis, as well as the records of those who apply for a new policy.

-The general rule is that the more traffic tickets you get, the higher your premiums will be.
+The general rule is that the more traffic violations you have, the higher your premiums will be.
 An exception to this is being ticketed for a non-moving violation, which rarely results in increased insurance costs.

 If you are convicted of a major moving violation, such as driving under the influence or reckless driving, you will certainly see increased premiums.
 Insurers consider drivers with such violations to be high-risk drivers, who are more likely to be involved in a collision and file a claim than drivers with cleaner records.